sarchak/shopify_app_store_grader/README.md

-This is the first project in the series of project that will help you think about how to build data products powered by Machine Learning.
-I recently started reading this book[Building Machine Learning Powered Applications](https://www.oreilly.com/library/view/building-machine-learning/9781492045106/) and trying to build applications as I read through the chapters.
+This is the first project in the series of projects that will help you think about how to build data products powered by Machine Learning.

+I recently started reading this book[Building Machine Learning Powered Applications](https://www.oreilly.com/library/view/building-machine-learning/9781492045106/) and trying to apply the lessons learned from the book to building simple projects and get hands on experience on how to think about ML projects and evolving these projects to go from simple to more sophisticated methods.

 ## Shopify App Store Grader